viamrobotics/docs/static/include/components/apis/generated/motor.md

 ### Reconfigure

 Reconfigure this resource.
-Reconfigure must reconfigure the resource automatically and in place.
+Reconfigure must reconfigure the resource atomically and in place.

 {{< tabs >}}
 {{% tab name="Go" %}}